kogakure/website-hugo-stefanimhoff.de/app/content/articles/2019/favorites-2019-08.md

 ## TV Shows

-- [Mad Men](https://www.imdb.com/title/tt0804503/) ([Netflix](https://www.netflix.com/title/70136135)) – I started rewatching this fantastic tv show.
+- [Mad Men](https://www.imdb.com/title/tt0804503/) ([Netflix](https://www.netflix.com/title/70136135)) – I started rewatching this fantastic TV show.
 It won 5 Golden Globes and 132 other awards.
 It’s story spans over multiple years and is so deep and stacked with so many layers of interpretation.
-- [Mindhunter](https://www.imdb.com/title/tt5290382/), Season 2 ([Netflix](https://www.netflix.com/title/80114855)) – I started watching the second season of this Netflix tv show about the FBI unit that started interviewing serial killers in the 1970s to understand and prevent these crimes.
+- [Mindhunter](https://www.imdb.com/title/tt5290382/), Season 2 ([Netflix](https://www.netflix.com/title/80114855)) – I started watching the second season of this Netflix TV show about the FBI unit that started interviewing serial killers in the 1970s to understand and prevent these crimes.
 - [Glow](https://www.imdb.com/title/tt5770786/) ([Netflix](https://www.netflix.com/title/80114988)) – A colleague recommended this funny TV show to me.
 It’s about a group of women who become wrestlers in Los Angeles during the 1980s.
 - [Dave Chappelle: Sticks & Stones](https://www.imdb.com/title/tt10810424/s) ([Netflix](https://www.netflix.com/title/81140577)) – Very funny, political incorrect, and right to the heart of every virtue signaller and social justice warrior.